 CAUTION!
-Using too large of an element or over 12,000 BTU's may soften the canner and cause the bottom to warp.
+Do NOT overheat the canner, allow it to run dry, use on too large of an element, or use on a burner over 12,000 BTU's.
+Doing so may soften the canner and cause the bottom to warp which may result in the stainless steel clad base separating from the canner.
 It may also result in property damage and/or personal injury.

-Using a high setting, heat the pressure canner until a steady flow of steam can be seen, heard, or felt coming from the vent pipe (Fig. I).
+Using a high setting, heat the pressure canner until a steady flow of steam can be seen, heard, or felt coming from the vent pipe (Fig. H).
 Exhaust air from the canner for 10 minutes by allowing steam to flow from the vent pipe.
-Reduce heat, if necessary, to maintain a steady, moderate flow of steam.
+Reduce the heat, if necessary, to maintain a steady, moderate flow of steam.

-- 10. Assemble the pressure regulator (Fig. J) to register the preferred canning pressure; see page 3 for assembly instructions.
-See the specific canning recipe to determine how many pounds pressure to use. - 11.
-Place the pressure regulator on the vent pipe.
-If heat was reduced for exhausting, adjust to a relatively high setting and heat canner.
-As pressure develops in the canner, the air vent/cover lock will lift and lock the cover on the canner.
+12. Place the pressure regulator on the vent pipe.
+If the heat was reduced for exhausting, adjust it back to a high setting and heat the canner.
+As pressure develops in the canner, the air vent/cover lock will lift and lock the cover on the canner body.

-The air vent/cover lock is a visual indicator of the presence of pressure (Fig. K).
-When it is in the up position, there is pressure in the canner; when it is in the down position, there is no pressure in the canner.
-Continue heating the canner until the pressure regulator begins to rock.
+The air vent/cover lock is a visual indicator of the presence of pressure.
+When it is in the up position, there is pressure in the canner; when it is in the down position, there is no pressure in the canner (Fig. I).
+Also, as pressure builds, the pointer of the gauge should move across the face.
+If the pointer does not move and the regulator begins rocking, see step 13 to process at 15 pounds pressure.
+Replace the gauge before using the canner again.